-Sometimes winter throws us a curve ball.
-This season we’ve seen crazy warm temperatures in December, cold snaps, rain and even rainbows.
+Sometimes winter throws us a curveball.
+We’ve seen crazy storms in December, cold snaps in April, rain in January, and even rainbows in March.
 Varying weather can stifle a family’s ski season if they let it.
-My advice – don’t let it!
+Our advice – don’t let it!

-My family visited Okemo Mountain Resort for a weekend ski getaway in January and experienced skiing in the rain firsthand.
+Mama Adrienne’s family visited Okemo Mountain Resort for a weekend ski getaway in January of 2016 and experienced skiing in the rain firsthand.
 It wasn’t a day of light drizzle either, there were some real downpours.
-Full disclosure, we knew before heading out to Vermont that we were in for some serious rain during our weekend stay but we didn’t letting it deter us.
-Day one (of two) included flurries and fog but overall conditions were great.
-The next morning we woke up to the patter of rain against our condo windows and a flow of cars below checking out early.
+Full disclosure, they knew before heading out to Vermont that they were in for some serious rain during the weekend stay, but they didn’t let it deter them.
+Day one (of two) included flurries and fog, but overall, conditions were great.
+The next morning brought a patter of rain against THE condo windows and a flow of cars below checking out early.

-We, however, were determined to stay and ski that day.
-We had a half day lesson booked with Okemo’s Snow Stars program for our 5 year old Rowan, so this was going to be a rare opportunity for some one on one ski time with our older daughter.
-Okemo staff were handing out very stylish ponchos (picture Disney World in the rain but surrounded by snow) so we all donned a cover-up and headed out to the lifts.
-I was more worried how Rowan would handle his lesson but wanted him to give it a try.
+Their family, however, were determined to stay and ski that day.
+With a half-day lesson booked with Okemo’s Snow Stars program for the 5-year-old, it would be a rare opportunity for some one-on-one ski time with the older sibling.
+Okemo staff were handing out very stylish ponchos (picture Disney World in the rain but surrounded by snow), so the family donned cover-ups and headed out to the lifts.

-Overall we experienced a damp but fun day on the mountain.
-Everything was soaked by the time we wrapped up, but I was so glad we stayed because it toughened our kids’ skins a bit and was an adventure for all of us.
+Overall they experienced a damp but fun day on the mountain.
+Everything was soaked by the days end, but happy memories were made.
+They were glad they stayed and enjoyed the nearly empty slopes and soft snow.
+It also toughened the kids’ skin a bit and was an adventure for all.

 Don’t let a rainy ski day dampen your spirits because there are some true benefits to skiing in the rain.

-- Lift lines are nearly non-existent.
-As our day progressed some lifts started to close due to conditions, but for those that remained open we could ski right onto the next chair without any wait.
+- Liftlines are nearly non-existent.
+Some lifts started to close due to decreased visitors, but for those that remain open, you can usually ski right on without any wait.

-- Rain and warmer temperaturesmakes snow soft, which allows for easier turns and overall fun conditions on the mountain..
+- Rain and warmer temperatures make snow soft, allowing easier turns and overall fun conditions on the mountain.

-- Group ski lessons often turn into semi-private or private ski lesson, without the extra cost.
+- Group ski lessons often turn into semi-private or private ski lessons without the extra cost.

 - The sound of rain on your GoPro video is actually pretty soothing when you play it back by the warmth of a fire.